Sacred Binder Mountain and its Associated Cultural Heritage Sites

 Justification de la Valeur Universelle Exceptionelle

-Sacred Binder Mountain and its associated cultural monuments and sites are an outstanding example of evolving sacred cultural landscape which, through sustainable land-use practices of nomadic pastoralism and shamanistic, religious and spiritual relationship and respect to nature, has created the specific nomadic civilization, that has been evolved from prehistoric origins in harmony with the natural landscape of the vast grassland steppes.
+Sacred Binder Mountain and its associated cultural monuments and sites are an outstanding example of evolving sacred cultural landscape.
+Through sustainable land-use practices of nomadic pastoralism and shamanistic, religious and spiritual relationship and respect to nature, has created the specific nomadic civilization that has been evolved from prehistoric origins in harmony with the natural landscape of the vast grassland steppes.

 Today, Mongolian herders who are living around the area of sacred Binder Mountain are still experiencing the nomadic pastoralism and culture, way of life, custom and traditional craftsmanship technique, traditional performing arts and festive events left by ancestors within the territory of the landscape.

-Criterion (ii): The worshipping tradition and practices of sacred Binder Mountain and its associated cultural monuments and sites illustrate a unique fusion between Shamanism and Buddhism, and the interchange of different cultures through a stone inscriptions in different languages that exhibit the important interchanges and development of some world spiritual and religious cultures in remote part of Central Asian steppe belt where nomadic pastoralism, life style and culture still exist.
+Criterion (ii): The proposed sacred landscape illustrates a unique fusion between Shamanism and Buddhism.
+Through stone inscriptions in different languages, it demonstrates the important interchanges and development of some world spiritual and religious cultures in remote part of Central Asian steppe belt.

 Criterion (iii): Proposed property is exceptional testimony to unique cultural tradition and practices of the worshipping and offering for sacred mountain by Mongolian nomadic people within a cultural area of Eurasia.